bbc/simorgh/docs/Creating-Components.md

   );
 });
 ```

+## Part 2: Create container component and fixture data
+Once your component front-end is merged, you'll need to integrate it into the renderer.

 ### Update the schema
 data/schema.yaml describes the Article API definition for web.
 We need to make it aware of our new component.